jup-ag/space-station/guides/9-bridge/1-comparator.md

 ## Basic Bridge Comparator User Flow

 1. Starting on the [Bridge Comparator page](https://jup.ag/bridge-compare).
-2. Select the token and blockchain that you want to bridge from.
+2. Select the blockchain and token that you want to bridge from.
+Enter the token amount you wish to bridge.
-3. Select the token and blockchain that you want to bridge to.
+3. Select the blockchain and token that you want to bridge to.
-4. The Available Bridge Route Quotes will populate underneith the selectors section.
+4. The Available Bridge Route Quotes will populate underneath the Selector section.
-5. Evaluate & choose the app that best suits your needs for the bridge based on exchange rate and confirmation time.
+5. Evaluate & choose the application that best suits your needs for the bridge, based on exchange rate and confirmation time.
 6. Proceed to that application and complete the bridge process.

 **Let's take a look at the Comparator UI below**